 On the path to deprecating and removing Bitcoin-inherited transparent addresses within the Zcash network, a required step is to be able to create coinbase transactions that have no transparent outputs.
 However, Zcash was launched with a consensus rule preventing coinbase transactions from containing shielded outputs, instead enforcing that coinbase funds could not be spent in transactions with transparent outputs.
 This was partly in order to reduce the complexity of the original Zcash modifications to the Bitcoin Core codebase, but also because at the time, shielded transactions required significant memory and CPU resources to create.

 The Sapling network upgrade 3 deployed architectural changes and performance improvements that make shielding funds directly in the coinbase transaction feasible.
 In order to reduce the complexity of the Sapling network upgrade, the existing consensus rules preventing coinbase transactions from containing shielded outputs were extended to cover Sapling outputs.
 Therefore, it is now necessary to modify the consensus rules in order to enable miners to start using Sapling addresses.
+It will also be possible for miners to use Orchard addresses starting from activation of the NU5 upgrade 6.

 Prior to activation of the Heartwood network upgrade, this existing consensus rule on coinbase transactions is enforced: